 Hearing is a very important sensory function.
 It helps us to become aware of our environment and to communicate with others.
 Although it is possible to hear with only one ear, both ears are needed for optimal function.

-Sound waves travel through the air untill it is captured and concentrated by the pinna (vissible part of the outer ear).
+Sound waves travel through the air until they are captured and concentrated by the pinna (visible part of the outer ear).
 The pinna helps to funnel and modify the sound so that the brain can understand where the sound is coming from.
-Sound then travels through the outer ear canal untill it reaches the tympanic membrane (ear drum).
-The sound waves are mecahnical waves and causes vibration of the tympanic membrane.
-Due to the shape and properties of the tympanic membrane the sound waves are concentrated and transferred to the ossicles (small ear bones) of the middel ear.
-There are three ossicles namely the maleus(hamer), incus (anvil) and stapes (stirrup).
-The sound waves travels through the ossicles untill it reaches the inner ear at the point where the stapes resides in the oval window.
+Sound then travels through the outer ear canal until it reaches the tympanic membrane (ear drum).
+Sound waves are mechanical waves which cause the tympanic membrane to vibrate.
+Due to the shape and properties of the tympanic membrane, the sound waves are concentrated and transferred to the ossicles (small ear bones) of the middle ear.
+There are three ossicles: the malleus (hammer), incus (anvil) and stapes (stirrup).
+The sound waves travel through the ossicles until they reach the inner ear at the point where the stapes resides in the oval window.

 The pressure of the sound waves causes vibrations in the fluid of the cochlea of the inner ear.
-Inside the cochlea, special hair cells in the organ of Corti converts the mechanical sound waves into elctrical nerve impulses.
+Inside the cochlea, special hair cells in the organ of Corti converts the mechanical sound waves into electrical nerve impulses.
 Nerve impulses reach the brainstem via the auditory nerve in the inner ear canal.
-From the brainstem it the nerve impuses passes through several areas untill it reasches the cortex of the brain where the sound is interpreted and processed.
+From the brainstem, it passes through several areas until it reaches the cortex of the brain where the sound is interpreted and processed.

-In most cases of hearing loss, the hearing can be improved by means of medication, conventional hearing aids, surgical correction of the conduction system of sound and implantable hearing devices.
+In most cases of hearing loss, hearing can be improved by means of medication, conventional hearing aids, surgical correction of the conduction system of sound, and implantable hearing devices.